globus/globus-compute/docs/endpoints.rst

 Endpoints
 =========

-An endpoint is a persistent service launched by the user on a compute to serve as a conduit for executing functions on that computer. funcX supports a range of target systems enabling an endpoint to be deployed on a laptop, the login node of a campus cluster, a cloud instance, or a Kubernetes cluster, for example.
+An endpoint is a persistent service launched by the user on a compute system to serve as a conduit for executing functions on that computer. funcX supports a range of target systems enabling an endpoint to be deployed on a laptop, the login node of a campus cluster, a cloud instance, or a Kubernetes cluster, for example.